Sign In Register

 Is Tyrone a Good Place to Live?

-Based on current data, Tyrone receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment, affordable housing, high health insurance coverage.
-Areas to be aware of include an elevated poverty rate, high obesity rates.
+Based on current data, Tyrone receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include an elevated poverty rate, a high uninsured rate, high obesity rates.
 Tyrone has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs